anthonywong611/salary_prediction_DS/README.md

 # What's the Problem?

 This project examines job posting salaries based on existing dataset, and make prediction for salaries of new job postings.
-An estimation of salary range across different industries offers people a rough idea of
+An estimation of salary range across different industries offers job seekers guidance in their application for their desired jobs; the HR department can use these prediction in their construction of business processes for the job posting.

 # Datasets